Classic Jelly Donuts (Hanukkah Donuts)

 Yes, just let the dough rise in the fridge.
 It will continue to prove but at a slower pace.
 Remove it an hour or two before you plan to shape the doughnuts, so it comes to room temperature.
 Shape and proof as directed in the recipe below.

-- Classic Jelly Donuts or Jam Doughnuts
+Jelly Donuts – Hanukkah Doughnuts

 Video